OpenDSA/OpenDSA/RST/source/Development/ListDouble.rst

 head or tail of the list.

-In our implementation, ``curr`` will point to the current node (or to the tail if the current position is at the end of the list).
+In our implementation, ``curr`` will point to the current node (or to the trailer node if the current position is at the end of the list).

 Here is the complete implementation for a
 ``Link`` class to be used with doubly linked lists.